 I know it can feel like it at times.

-But, there are plenty of other mamas hard at work, doing what you’re doing.
+But there are plenty of other people hard at work, doing what you’re doing.
 They’re hustling to grow their business while combating mom guilt, struggling to keep the house clean, and worrying that they’ll never get it all done.

-The trick is to find those other mompreneurs.
-And start connecting with them.
+The trick is to find those other people and start connecting with them.

-You need to find your tribe of moms who get it .
-Who understand the lingo of your business because they’re speaking it too.
+You need to find your tribe of people who get it.
+You need to connect with those who understand the lingo of your business because they’re speaking it too.

-But, when you’re working from home with kids, heading out to network with these other mamas sounds impossible.
+But, heading out to network with these other mamas sounds impossible when you’re working from home with kids.

-Especially when you live in the boonies like I do.
-Networking in person involves a long drive, or a flight.
+Especially when you live in the boonies where there aren’t a lot of other people around period.
+Networking in person often involves a long drive to a big city or a flight to one.